PAXSTORE/paxstore-3rd-app-android-sdk/docs/Migrations.md

 # Migrations

+### Migration to 8.7.0
+When you encounter the error "duplicate class INotificationSideChannel", or you are using "com.android.support:appcompat-xxx", then it's time for you to migrate your project to AndroidX now.
+AndroidX replaces the original support library APIs with packages in the androidx namespace.
+Only the package and Maven artifact names changed; class, method, and field names did not change.

+For faster and safer migration, you can refer to this [migration article](https://developer.android.com/jetpack/androidx/migrate) to get more details.

 ### Migration to 8.0.1
 <font color=#ff8c00>**Notice: Jcenter will not provide free download for our old sdks in 2022 , so we moved our latest sdk to Jitpack center, please update your gradle to integrate with our latest sdk.**
 </font>